A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Introduction

 \section{Introduction}

 \IEEEPARstart{G}{eophysical} inversions are widely used in mining, environmental, and engineering applications \cite{ref25}, \cite{ref30}.
+Although forward modelling and optimization strategies have been developed for several decades, it’s still challenging to recover the subsurface structures mainly because this class of problems is highly ill-posed \cite{ref36}.
+For this reason, researchers put a lot of effort into exploring well-functioning regularizers for the inversion.

-Because geophysical inversions are ill-posed, regularization is important for obtaining a geologically reasonable solution.
-A conventional approach employs the Tikhonov-regularized method where an explicit regularization term, comprised of smallness and smoothness, is included in the objective function \cite{ref25}.
-The L2 norm is standard in the Tikhonov-regularized methods \cite{ref5}, but there is research on using different norms to promote sparse or compact structures \cite{ref21}.
-Researchers also developed strategies for incorporating physical properties \cite{ref33}, \cite{ref34} into the Tikhonov-regularized methods.
-The recent emergence of deep learning has garnered significant attention from researchers, particularly regarding the integration of machine learning algorithms into the regularization \cite{ref17}, \cite{ref29}, \cite{ref30}, \cite{ref35}.
+A conventional approach employs the Tikhonov-regularized method where an explicit regularization term, comprised of smallness and smoothness terms, is included in the objective function \cite{ref25}, \cite{ref36}, \cite{ref37}.
+The $l_2$ norm is standard in the Tikhonov-regularized method \cite{ref5}, but there are works on using different norms to promote sparse or compact structures \cite{ref37}, \cite{ref21}.
+Researchers have also developed strategies for incorporating physical properties such as geological or petrophysical data into the Tikhonov-style geophysical geophysical inversions \cite{ref37}, \cite{ref33}, \cite{ref34}.
+The recent emergence of deep learning has garnered significant attention from researchers, particularly regarding the integration of machine learning algorithms into the regularization \cite{ref30}, \cite{ref17}, \cite{ref29}, \cite{ref35}.